Are two hearing aids better than one?

 Reduce the need for volume

 When two hearing aids are worn, you can keep them at a lower volume and still hear adequately.
 With just one hearing aid, you often need to turn up the volume to an uncomfortably high level in order to compensate.
-This can cause one of the most frequent complaints of hearing aid wearers, "Everything sounds too loud!"
+This can cause one of the most frequent complaints of hearing aid wearers—that everything sounds too loud.
 Keeping the volume down also helps protect your hearing from further damage.